refp16/refp16.github.io/_posts/2013-10-15-stata-and-the-bysort-command.md

 	  9. | 2005      3      18      1 |
 	     |----------------------------|

-Note that the way in which we identify jumps for a firm is looking for _diff_ > 1.
+Note that the way in which we identify gaps for a firm is searching for _diff_ > 1.
-To be able to reliably locate a jump, we have to sort _diff_ in ascending order so that the high numbers end up at the end.
-In particular, check the last one (_\_N_) and see if it is higher then 1.
-If so, there's at least one jump.
+To be able to reliably locate a gap, we have to sort _diff_ in ascending order so that the high numbers move to the end of the database.
+In particular, check the last one (\_N) and see if it is higher then 1.
+If so, there's at least one gap.
-If not, then all previous numbers must equal 1 and there are no jumps.
+If not, then all previous numbers must equal 1 and there are no gaps.

 The result of executing Step 2 is